Fun Things To Do with Preschoolers in NYC: 5 Itineraries for Little Kid Fun

 Find more fun things to do in New York City in our Guide to NYC's Best Preschool Activities, and bookmark our Family Activity Calendar, where you can search for fun things to do by age or neighborhood.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

-Head to Manhattan's far-west side for the up-and-coming neighborhood at the Hudson Yards.
-For starters, visit the newly opened, and not-well-known Hudson Yards Playground.
-Preschoolers can climb ladders, lounge in rope hammocks, or just run amok on the playgrounds padded, rolling hills.
+Head to Manhattan's far-west side to sneak a peek at Hudson Yards.
+Snap a photo in front of the Vessel before heading further north to play in its shadow at the Hudson Yards Playground.
+Preschoolers can climb ladders, lounge in rope hammocks, or just run amok on the playground's padded, rolling hills.

 Next, check out the northern edge of The High Line, a former freight rail line turned inventive outdoor park.
 Wander the elevated tracks to find the Pershing Square Beams, where the park's support beams are exposed, coated in silicone, and open for climbing up, over, under, and inside.

 Your next stop depends on how far those little legs can walk before they tire.
 If you've worn yourself out on the play equipment, duck into the Shops and Restaurants at Hudson Yards, where you can find treats both sweet (hello, Dylan's Candy Bar) and savory (try the fried chicken from David Chang's Fuku).
 If you've got a few more blocks in you, try exiting the park at 26th Street and heading east to Hill Country Barbecue where you'll fill your plate from one station to the next, meaning no waiting for table service.
 If smoked meats don't appeal to your kid, the mac n' cheese and giant chocolate chip cookies will!